Babyproofing: How To Make Your Home Safe for Baby

 - Make sure furniture items, like bookshelves and changing tables, are secured to the wall and electrical outlets are covered.

 - Review the tips on our Room to Breathe safe sleep page.

 Pools, Pets and Purses

-- Keep animal food, water, and toys away from baby's reach.
+- Keep animal food and water behind a closed door or away from baby's reach.

-- Put purses and briefcases away as soon as you get home.
+- Put purses and bags away as soon as you get home.
 Never leave them lying around.